 Once you’re conditioned and ready for a more challenging workout, try a power yoga workout.
 Power yoga workouts get your heart rate up more than hatha yoga.
 Plus, power yoga helps build strength and core stability.
 Yoga poses, in general, help improve posture and balance.

-Having done power yoga workouts myself, I can tell you it’s pretty challenging, depending upon the instructor.
+Having done power yoga workouts myself, I can tell you it’s pretty challenging, depending on the instructor.
 Dr. A and I do a variety of workouts, moderate amounts of high-intensity exercise and resistance training mostly.
 I also run – a form of exercise with a high rate of injury.

 We both plan on adding more yoga moves to our routines in the future for relaxation, for recovery and to lower the risk for injury.
 The good thing about yoga is you have so many options.
 You can do a low-intensity workout to relieve stress or ramp up the intensity with power yoga.